 Select menus can have predetermined static options, get option lists full of relevant Slack users or conversations, or pull in data from an external source to create an option list.

-Overflow menus also offer a list of predefined options to pick from, but they're presented in a more compact way:
+Overflow menus also offer a list of predefined options to pick from, but they're presented in a more compact way.
+You can also use URL links as overflow menu options.

 Need to let a user pick a date as part of an interactive flow?
 You'll want a date picker: